A- Z Information For Parents

-From Reception, the children will be handed over individually at the Reception door.
+From Reception, the children will be handed over individually at the Reception gate.

-From Year 1 and Year 2, the class teacher will hand over the children one at a time as they spot parents who wait on the lower playground by the steps to Unit 1
+From Year 1 and Year 2, the class teacher will hand over the children one at a time as they spot parents who wait outside the pedestrian gate on the pavement.

 From Year 3 upwards, the children are led to the KS2 gate by their teacher where their parents are waiting.

 Please inform the school if you are going to be late collecting your child to avoid any concerns or if someone new is picking up.

 All our communication is through a smartphone app called School Ping.
 It is available from the Apple Store and Google Play.
 Once downloaded to the phone, parents will need login details provided by the school.

 Newsletters, trip letters, information and anything really is sent to the phone providing a quick and convenient way for parents to stay in touch with what’s happening at school.
 Parents can even give permission for trips and events through the app.